danielewood/misc/plex-argo/README.md

 Enables fast remote access to your Plex Media Server, even behind a carrier grade NAT or VPN with no port-forwarding ability.

+**NOTE:** Do not add `localhost, 127.0.0.1, or ::1` to the `Settings/Network/List of IP addresses and networks that are allowed without auth` box.
+That will allow anyone with your Plex Argo URL (anyone that is a member of your server) to access the Admin WebUI with no access controls.

 ## CloudFlare Argo

 Read the [The Cloudflare Blog - A free Argo Tunnel for your next project](https://blog.cloudflare.com/a-free-argo-tunnel-for-your-next-project/).